Axzerax/Slither.io-Discord-RPC/README.md

 # Features
 * Shows your length
-* Shows your Rank or total players
+* Shows your Rank of total players
 * Shows your chosen username